CSOBerkeley/cskit-rb/README.md

 formatter.format_readings(readings)
 ```

-The formatted output:
+The formatted output (carriage returns added manually for Github display reasons):

 ```
-1 ...the LORD had said unto Abram, Get thee out of thy country, and from thy kindred, and from thy father's house, unto a land that I will shew thee: 2 And I will make of thee a great nation, and I will bless thee, and make thy name great; and thou shalt be a blessing: 3 And I will bless them that bless thee, and curse him that curseth thee:
+1 ...the LORD had said unto Abram, Get thee out of thy country, and from thy kindred, and from thy father's house, unto a land that I will shew thee: 2 And I will make of thee a great nation, and I will bless thee, and make thy name great; and thou shalt be a
+blessing: 3 And I will bless them that bless thee, and curse him that curseth thee:
 ```

 For Science and Health, use the `ScienceHealthPlainTextFormatter` class.